 Common Misconceptions About Hazmat Suits

-Although they are vital in safety, hazmat suits are mostly not understood.
-Thus, they are not used properly and can result in dangerous situations.
+Although vital for safety, hazmat suits are often not understood.
+If not used properly, they can result in dangerous situations.

-Understanding these misconceptions can assist individuals and organizations in making better decisions about their personal protective equipment, and may help prevent unnecessary exposure.
+Understanding these misconceptions can help individuals and organizations make better decisions about their protective equipment and may help prevent unnecessary exposure.

 Misunderstanding the Levels